rwxrob/notes/Cycling clothing preferences.md

 ## Daily training

 ## When wind matters

+ - NeoPro cargo bibs x2
+- NeoPro tights x1
+- NeoPro undershirt x3
+- NeoPro jersey x4

 I absolutely hate tight-fitting Spandex cycling apparel.
 I'm sorry, even the most fit amazing cyclists look absolutely ridiculous.
-NO ONE looks good in it—especially not those who have 20% body fat stuffed into it.
+NO ONE looks good in it—especially the MAMILs who stuff their 20% body fat stuffed into it.
 Women can pull it off more easily than men, for sure, but still.

-The only time I'll wear it is when wind really matters, which is almost never.
+The only time I'll wear tight-fitting anything is when wind really matters, which is almost never.
+[Lycra takes off 20-70 watts](Lycra%20takes%20off%2020-70%20watts.md).
 It's those times when I'm tempted to spend $3000 on a carbon-fiber wheel set as well.
 I fight that urge way more than I would like to admit.

+- Whee

 It is far more important to be comfortable and consistent than to be ultra aero and fast.
-I don't care if the spandex superheroes won
+I don't care if the spandex superheroes won't even wave to me on my Goblin Medio route.
+Guess what, I have pretty much ever Local Legend there is at this point and two world-wide CRs at 57.
+Those won't-wave assholes don't put in nearly the miles and speed I do.
+There, I said it.

-I only pull out the Spandex super hero suit when I feel inclined to go CR/KOM hunting or get a new PR.
-The single biggest annoyance from wearing Spandex is that you cannot use the restroom while wearing it without completely undressing.
+By the way, the single biggest annoyance wearing Spandex is that you cannot use the restroom while wearing it without completely undressing.
 This makes Spandex particularly annoying on longer endurance rides.
 I also can't really walk into many places without really making a scene—especially in NC.
-I also absolutely abhor the feeling of skin tight material on my skin compared the breezy soft feel of the stuff I wear for daily training.

-- NeoPro cargo bibs x2
-- NeoPro tights x1
-- NeoPro undershirt x3
-- NeoPro jersey x4